-- Served as Molina Healthcare director since 2013 (class III director) - Member of the compensation committee and corporate governance and nominating committee - Chief Executive Officer of Coventry of Health Care, Inc. from 2005 to 2009 - Executive Vice President, Chief Financial Officer, and Treasurer of Coventry Health Care, Inc. from 1996 to 2004 - Member of the Board of Directors of Coventry Healthcare, Inc. from 2005 to 2009 - Member of the Board of Directors of Catalyst Health Solutions, Inc. from 2003 to 2012 - Member of the Board of Directors of Correctional Healthcare Companies, Inc. since 2012 - Executive Chairman, Correctional Healthcare Companies, Inc. since 2012, a national provider of correctional healthcare solutions that improve public safety, manage risk, reduce recidivism, and extend budgetary resources - Graduated Eastern Nazarene College with a Bachelor of Arts degree in Mathematics, with honors - · Completed MIT Sloan School Senior Executive Program - Fellow in the Society of Actuaries since 1979
+- Served as Molina Healthcare director since 2013 (class III director) - Chief Executive Officer of Coventry of Health Care, Inc. from 2005 to 2009 - Executive Vice President, Chief Financial Officer, and Treasurer of Coventry Health Care, Inc. from 1996 to 2004 - Member of the Board of Directors of Coventry Healthcare, Inc. from 2005 to 2009 - Member of the Board of Directors of Catalyst Health Solutions, Inc. from 2003 to 2012 - Member of the Board of Directors of Correctional Healthcare Companies, Inc. since 2012 - Executive Chairman, Correctional Healthcare Companies, Inc. since 2012, a national provider of correctional healthcare solutions that improve public safety, manage risk, reduce recidivism, and extend budgetary resources - Graduated Eastern Nazarene College with a Bachelor of Arts degree in Mathematics, with honors - Completed MIT Sloan School Senior Executive Program - Fellow in the Society of Actuaries since 1979